Makeup artist insurance

 The price of our makeup artist insurance will vary depending on a number of factors, including your turnover, whether you have any employees and the types of cover you need.

-Our makeup artist insurance starts from £4.51 a month and over 80% of our makeup artist customers pay under £10 a month.
+Our makeup artist insurance starts from £5 a month.

 Yes, it doesn't matter if you're self-taught or professionally trained, you'll be covered with our makeup artist insurance.